ertgl/xformula/README.md

 print(parser.parse("none"))
 ```

-The generated grammar can be accessed via the `ebnf_document` attribute of the
+The generated grammar is accessible via the `ebnf_document` attribute of the
 parser.
-In that example, it will contain something like this:
+In this example, it might look like:

 ```ebnf
 ?start : literal